- Where do I find the Admissions Office?

 A variety of campus organizations and initiatives help to encourage and support cultural diversity and academic structures at Westminster.
 Visit our Equity and Inclusion section for a comprehensive look at our programming.

-Westminster relies heavily on parental support which is organized through the Parents Association of The Westminster Schools (PAWS).
+Westminster relies heavily on parental support, which is organized through Westminster's parent association, PAWS (Parents Association of The Westminster Schools).
 All Westminster parents are members of PAWS.

 In the Lower School, parents participate in classroom-oriented events, field days, and school wide events such as the Halloween Parade and the Christmas Pageant.